 Medium to long term

-Promotion of research on substitute raw materials and transition from biological raw materials to recombinant raw materials, such as fermented materials
+Promotion of research of substitute raw materials and transition from biological to recombinant raw materials, such as fermented materials

 Opportunities